Understanding Water Pressure

 Noisy Pipes

 One of the first signs of high water pressure is noisy pipes.
-You may hear banging or hammering sounds, especially when turning on or off the water.
+You may hear banging or hammering sounds, especially when turning water on or off.

 Leaking Faucets and Toilets

 High water pressure can cause faucets and toilets to leak.
-If you notice that your fixtures are leaking despite being turned off tightly, it may be due to high water pressure, which can lead to undetected leaks over time.
+If you notice that your fixtures are leaking despite being turned off tightly, pressure may be the cause.

 Water Hammer